 - Replace them if worn or torn.
 They are likely under $3.00 at your local hardware store.
 Take the old gasket with you for a perfect match.

-Other possible reasons your spa drains when the pump is off are issues with the check valves, spa return line check valves, diverter valves, and valve actuators.
+Other possible causes your spa drains when the hot tub’s pumps are off are issues with a check valve, spa return line check valves, diverter valves, and valve actuators.